HeyderElesgerov/ContosoUniversity/README.md

 # ContosoUniversity
-ContosoUniversity is a web program which manages students, courses, enrollments, instructors.
+ContosoUniversity is a web program which manages students, courses, enrollments, instructors and departments.

 ### ROADMAP